 There are different ways to enjoy the treadmill, from regular jogging and running movements to holding onto the side rails or the optional arm exerciser to help you move them naturally with your strides.

 You set the standard surface height for three different levels and provide electricity to the LCD console.
 The LCD is large and easy to read the time, distance, speed, and the number of calories burned.
 You set the pace and burn the calories as you move, with the easy-to-fold-up design that lets you store it in your small apartment securely.
-Buy it here
+Check price here.

 5. Fitness Reality TR3000 Manual Treadmill

 - The treadmill is perfect for anyone with difficulty walking.

 - People up to three hundred and twenty-five pounds can use the treadmill.

 - There is no mid-level incline setting; it starts at eight degrees.

 The Fitness Reality TR3000 lets you set the pace with jogging as well as walking features.
 The treadmill's design is wider and longer than regular treadmills to provide more surface area to move and make you feel safer on the belt of the treadmill.